-These were social spaces just on the outskirts of royal family’s palace.
+These were social spaces just on the outskirts of the Royal Family’s Palace.
 You have to spend some time in these squares to feel the intimacy that people would have shared with the royal family.
-Though there is a distinct difference in the social hierarchy that is highlighted by the state of buildings but they are physically and hence I assume psychologically close enough to each other.
+Though there is a distinct difference in the social hierarchy that is highlighted by the state of buildings, they are physically and hence I assume psychologically close enough to each other.
 Even today all these durbar squares are living spaces with no restriction on locals to enter and use them.
 However, tourists have to pay a fee and paste the ticket on them to say that they have paid the entrance fees.
 As there are no formal entry and exit gates.
 You can see the durbar square fading into ordinary houses as you move away from the center.

 Some places have now been converted into art centers where Thangka paintings and other local arts are promoted.
 Some palace parts have been converted into museums housing the artifacts of royal families and excavated articles from the region.
 Most temples are still practicing and are fiercely guarded.
 Some allow only Hindus to go and most do not allow photography.

-Bhaktapur is an old town and is considered the cultural capital of the region.
+Old town Bhaktapur is considered the cultural capital of the region.
 This square actually has three squares.
-You see the first one as you enter from the main gate called the Durbar Square.
+You see the first one as you enter from the main gate called Durbar Square.
 The Past this is Taumadhi Square, which has the magnificent five-storied Nyatapola temple dedicated to Siddhi Laxmi along with a three-storied Bhairav temple.
 The steps leading to the temple have huge figurines of animals on both sides.
-From the top storey of the temple, you can get a bird’s eye view of the town.
+From the top-story of the temple, you can get a bird’s eye view of the town.
 Behind this square is a potter’s square.
 Where you will see rows of pottery lying in a square and potter’s wheels around it.

 Patan Durbar Square is famous for it’s Krishna temple.
 It is built in grey stone in Nagar or North Indian temple architectural style and is a practicing temple.
 There is a shining brass image of Lord Krishna on the first floor of the temple.
 And has carvings of usual Hindu themes on the outer walls.
 Another attraction of this square is the Golden temple dedicated to Buddha.
 You can walk across the square and it’s by lanes.
 You will see so many big and small temples, stupas, Lingas that beauty is the life that exists around them.
 They are not monuments that have to be preserved for tourists.
 But they are a part of everyday life of the people living in and around them.

-The architecture of buildings in Durbar squares is typically Nepali that borrows a lot from the Pagoda style.
+The architecture of buildings in these heritage monuments is typically Nepali that borrows a lot from the Pagoda style.
 Finely carved wooden windows adorn the walls of most buildings.
 In fact, Kathmandu was originally called KashthaMandap or a hall made of wood.
 The carved wood can be seen all over the durbar squares.
 And in curio shops where the miniature versions of the Nepal windows are sold.
-The dark colored carved wood looks beautiful against the red palace and temple walls.
+The dark-colored carved wood looks beautiful against the red palace and temple walls.
 While you can read about the history of Kathmandu Durbar Squares and Nepal, see the living heritage.
 As people use it today as they would have used it in the past.

 See the locals selling their art and craft to the tourists, small vendors selling food.
 Look at them interacting amongst themselves as the tourists sprinkled between them move around.
 The chaos, the sound of children playing on the steps of closed temples.
-Sights of brick, wood, metal and stone all come together to create a cultural identity for the place.
-You have to sit at Kathmandu Durbar Squares and soak yourself in it, to feel it & to absorb it.
+Sights of brick, wood, metal, and stone all come together to create a cultural identity for the place.
+You have to sit at these places and soak yourself in it, to feel it & to absorb it.

-If you are visiting Nepal, recommend you to explore the Kathmandu Durbar Squares.
+If you are visiting Nepal, recommend you to explore these prime heritage places in the capital.